Title: | Assistant Coach |

 3rd-Season

-Jason Wichman enters his third season at assistant coach at Johnson County Community College.
+Jason Wichman enters his fourth season at assistant coach at Johnson County Community College.
 Wichman has an extensive career working in collegiate soccer.

 In his first season, the Cavaliers finished 14-7-0, won the Kansas Jayhawk Conference East Division title and reached the Plains District Championship Game.
 The team also posted a record of 5-4-0 against nationally ranked programs.
 Wichman helped coach seven all-conference selections. three all-region selections and NJCAA and Unites Soccer Coaches All-American Alan Lopez, who also was named the USC Scholar Athlete of the Year, the first in team history.